openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public func deleteRdbStore(context: UIAbilityContext, config: StoreConfig): Unit
 ```

-**Function:** Deletes the database using the specified database file configuration.
+**Function:** Deletes a database using the specified database file configuration.
 After successful deletion, it is recommended to set the database object to None.
 If the database file is in the public sandbox directory, this interface must be used for deletion.
 When multiple processes operate on the same database, it is recommended to send a database deletion notification to other processes to make them aware and handle it.
-If a custom path is configured in [StoreConfig](#class-storeconfig) when creating the database, this interface must be used for deletion.
+If a custom path is configured in [StoreConfig](#class-storeconfig) when creating the database, this interface must be called for deletion.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core